Follow TV Tropes

 • Advertising by Association: The trailer boasts the involvement of producers Sam Raimi (Evil Dead, Don't Breathe, The Grudge) and Roy Lee (It, Barbarian).

-• An Arm and a Leg: Darrel, whom Basho says "has a lot of problems", tears off his own arm after Boy gets his hand stuck in a vice.
+• An Arm and a Leg: Dave, whom Basho says has "a lot of issues", tears off his own arm after Boy gets his hand stuck in a vice.

 Boy: Player Two is fucking crazy!